aardappel/lobster/lobster/docs/source/shooter_tutorial.md

+---
-Learn Lobster: Let's create a 2D shooter!
+title: "Learn Lobster: Let's create a 2D shooter!"
+---

 Let's walk through all the steps required to make a simple game in Lobster by making a shooter in the same vein as "Geometry Wars": enemies come at you from